 Although you may practice non-clinical, entry-level social work and use the title “social worker” in Colorado with only a BSW, the board requires you to become licensed to practice more advanced social work.
 Colorado offers three types of social work licenses: the LSW, the licensed clinical social worker (LCSW), and the Provisional Licensed Social Worker (SWP).

 Licensed Social Worker (LSW)

-1. Take and pass the Mental Health Professions Jurisprudence Exam.
+1. Pass the Mental Health Jurisprudence Exam.

-2. Complete the LSW application packet.
+3. Complete the LSW application.

 Licensed Clinical Social Worker (LCSW)